describo/describo.github.io/src/docs/articles/creating-a-dataset.md

 This article will show you, step by step, how to:

--   create a Vocabulary for describing TKLabels;
+-   create a Vocabulary for describing Traditional Knowledge Labels;
--   use the Vocabulary to create the dataset of TKLabel definitions;
+-   use the Vocabulary to create the dataset of `TKLabel` entity definitions;
--   use the AI Assistant to verify the data you created against the RO-Crate spec;
+-   use the Generative AI Assistant to verify the data you created against the RO-Crate spec;

--   and finally, load it into your personal datastore in Describo for use in other projects.
+And when you’re done, you can load the dataset into your personal knowledgebase in Describo for use in your other projects.

 ::: tip info